deepjyoti30/ytmdl/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -q, --quiet  Don't ask the user to select songs if more than one search
+  -q, --quiet  Do not ask the user to select songs if more than one search
                result.
 The first result in each case will be considered.
+  --url URL    Youtube song link.

 ```